Major League Baseball luxury tax

-Major League Baseball (MLB) has a luxury tax called the "Competitive Balance Tax" (CBT).
+Major League Baseball (MLB) has a luxury tax called the Competitive Balance Tax (CBT).
 In place of a salary cap, the competitive balance tax regulates the total sum of money a given team can spend on their roster.
 Salary caps are common across professional sports leagues in the United States.
 Without these measures, teams would not be restricted on the amount of money spent on players' salaries.
 Therefore, teams with greater funding or revenue would possess a competitive advantage in their ability to attract top talent via higher salaries.

 MLB first implemented the competitive balance tax in 1997 to reduce anti-competitive behavior in the league.
 The collective bargaining agreement (CBA) between MLB and the Major League Baseball Players Association (MLBPA), the labor union representing the players, sets the competitive balance tax thresholds for its duration.
 Unlike some other professional sports leagues, MLB allows teams to go over the threshold; however, doing so results in the team being charged a penalty on all overages.

 Currently, the luxury tax increases based on the number of consecutive seasons above the CBT threshold, but this was not always the case.
 If a club "dips below the luxury tax threshold for a season, the penalty level is reset."
 In addition to the luxury tax, teams also must pay surcharges for exceeding certain thresholds starting with the 2016 CBA.

 The primary goal of the CBT is to encourage a competitive balance amongst teams while allowing big spending on players.
 The CBT threshold/tax rates have undergone several changes since 1997.

 History

 1997–1999

 The 1994 Major League Baseball season was cut short due to the Major League Baseball strike.
 A primary source of conflict leading up to the strike was the tremendous power club owners had over the salaries of players on their respective teams.
 Small market teams felt handcuffed by their relatively anemic budgets while players from larger market teams were unwilling to accept the substantial pay cuts that a salary cap would likely have imposed.
-This resulted in a compromise in the Collective Bargaining Agreement of 1996, which imposed Major League Baseball's first luxury tax.
+This resulted in a compromise in the 1996 collective bargaining agreement, which imposed Major League Baseball's first luxury tax.

 The first agreement stated that the top five salary teams in each year would pay a 34% fine on each dollar a team spent beyond halfway between the salaries of the fifth and sixth teams.
 For example, if the fifth-highest salary team had a payroll of $100 million and the sixth-highest salary team had a payroll of $98 million, the top five teams would pay 34% on each dollar they spent over $99 million.
-Below is the amount each team paid from 1997 to 1999, when this system was in place.
+Following is the amount each team paid from 1997 to 1999, when this system was in place: